-Request for further information, personal information access or any concerns about how we handle your information with AIG should be referred to our Privacy Officer, as follows:
+Requests for further information about our privacy policies and practices, personal information access or correction, or any concerns about how we handle your information with AIG should be referred to our Privacy Officer, as follows:

-We may collect other information (“Other Information”) through our website that does not reveal your specific identity.
+We may collect other personal information (“Other Information”) through our websites or mobile applications that may or may not reveal your specific identity.
 Other Information includes but is not limited to:

-We and our third party service providers may collect Other Information in a variety of ways, including the following:
+We and our third party service providers may collect Other Information in a variety of ways, including, but not limited to, the following:

 Please note that we may use and disclose Other Information for any purpose, except where we are required to do otherwise under applicable law.
 If we are required to treat Other Information as personal information under applicable law, then, in addition to the uses listed in this “Website Privacy Practices” section, we may use and disclose Other Information for all the purposes for which we use and disclose personal information.